JonasBne/cityrays-archived/README.md

 # ☀️ CityRays

+## Repository development discontinued

+The development of this repository has come to an end.
+However, the development of CityRays will continue in a new repository with, amongst others, different technological choices.
+For the latest updates and ongoing development, please refer to the new [repository](https://github.com/JonasBne/cityrays).

 ## What's the idea?

 Have you ever found yourself in the dilemma of trying to find the perfect spot to enjoy a drink or meal on a sunny day, only to be left disappointed by the lack of sunlight on the terrace?
 Or on a scorching summer day, have you struggled to find a shaded spot to cool down?